jonlin14/hairSalon/README.md

 #### Setup Instructions
 ###### Download all attached files.
 Host a local server.
-Input the local server address in the address bar
+Input the local server address in the address bar.
+###### To set up that database -> Run psql from your project folder.
+Create the datbase nane that you want to import the database into: CREATE DATABASE [DATABASE NAME;], switch over to the Database you just created, then do \i [DATABASE NAME].sql

 ## COPYRIGHT @ LIndustries Consolidated
 #### All rights reserved